kalebabebe/olxcleaner/README.md

 The script uses the same exit codes as `edx-cleaner`:
 * 0: No issues found or all issues are below the failure threshold
 * 1: Issues found at or above the failure threshold

+### Source Code

+The script is now part of the `olxcleaner` package and can be found in the `olxcleaner/entries` directory.
+It's organized into several classes:

+* `Issue`: Represents a single validation issue
+* `IssueCollector`: Handles collecting and categorizing issues
+* `OutputFormatter`: Manages the formatting of the output with colors and emojis

 ## edx-cleaner Usage